Arts, Culture and Creativity

 The DIG Digital Maker Space Penrith

 What was a vacant space in Allen Arcade at the centre of Penrith city became the DIG Digital Maker Space for new, exciting works created by emerging Western Sydney creatives.
-As the pop-up home for the Digital (DiG) Space Mentorship and 0052esidency Program, the DIG Space supported three rounds of emerging creatives– all within the first five years of their careers– through 16-week programs of professional creative and business development workshops, professional development and networking opportunities, and full access to the DIG Space.
+As the pop-up home for the Digital (DiG) Space Mentorship and Residency Program, the DIG Space supported three rounds of emerging creatives– all within the first five years of their careers– through 16-week programs of professional creative and business development workshops, professional development and networking opportunities, and full access to the DIG Space.

 During their residency, DIG Space artists collaborated with each other to develop and produce high quality digital content for public experience (see links below).
 For more information about all three rounds of the program and each collaborative artist brief visit culturecreativity.com.au/projects/DIG-digital-maker-space